 Without a formal California vacation law, small business owners are required to cobble together the rules that impact any business offering PTO.
 That leaves managers to field questions from their workers as well.
 We’ve done our best to answer the most common questions about California’s PTO laws.
-Please post any new questions to our forum.

 As an employer, can I mandate workers ask for time off in advance?